-San Jose and its central station are at the crossroads of four major megaregional corridors: the Peninsula, East Bay, Tri-Valley and South Bay.
-The success of the station as a regional and statewide mobility hub, bringing passengers to San Jose and taking them to points beyond, will have implications at the local and megaregional level.
+User experience is critical to whether people will embrace the station - be it to take a transit trip, meet with friends in the station area, or live or work in downtown San Jose.
+The success of the station as a regional and statewide mobility hub, bringing passengers to San Jose and taking them to points beyond, will have implications at the local and megaregional level, And the user's experience has big implications.